RyanHUNGry/Interpreting-Graph-Transformers-for-Long-Range-Interactions/index.md

 ### Models

 We propose two new explainers: **AttentionExplainer** and **IGExplainer**.
 In addition to these two, we've also implemented two existing explainers, GNNExplainer and DummyExplainer, for benchmarking and comparison purposes (reflected in the results section).

+#### AttentionExplainer

+For **AttentionExplainer**, we expose the attention matrices from each GPS Transformer layer during training and utilize them to determine our explanations, which are subgraphs that are generated from the original graph.
+Min-Max normalization is applied to each trained matrix, and they are all averaged.
+This final matrix is used to calculate and determine our subgraph explanations.

+Once the attention matrix is finalized, two different algorithms can be used to generate the explanation subgraph:

+* Greedily select the top K attention weights for node $$x_i$$, and perform a shortest path walk to generate subgraph explanation
+* Greedily select the top K attention weights for node $$x_i$$ from its subset of neighbors to generate subgraph explanation

+#### IGExplainer

 ## Metrics